Mwai Kibaki

-Emilio Mwai Kibaki CGH (15 November 1931 – 21 April 2022) was a Kenyan politician who served as the third President of Kenya from December 2002 until April 2013.

-He had previously served as the fourth Vice-President of Kenya for ten years from 1978 to 1988 under President Daniel arap Moi.
+Emilio Stanley Mwai Kibaki CGH (15 November 1931 – 21 April 2022) was a Kenyan politician who served as the third President of Kenya from December 2002 until April 2013.
+He served in various leadership positions in Kenya's government including being the longest serving Member of Parliament (MP) in Kenya from 1963 to 2013.
+He was the fourth Vice-President of Kenya for ten years from 1978 to 1988 under President Daniel arap Moi.
 He also held cabinet ministerial positions in the Jomo Kenyatta and Daniel arap Moi governments, including as minister for Finance (1969–1981) under Kenyatta, and Minister for Home Affairs (1982–1988) and Minister for Health (1988–1991) under Moi.
 Kibaki served as an opposition Member of Parliament from 1992 to 2002.
 He unsuccessfully vied for the presidency in 1992 and 1997.
 He served as the Leader of the Official Opposition in Parliament from 1998 to 2002.
-Following the 2002 presidential election, he was elected as President of Kenya.
+Following the 2002 presidential election, he was elected as the President of Kenya.

 Early life and education

 Kibaki was born on 15 November 1931 in Gatuyaini village, Othaya division of Kenya's then Nyeri District (now Nyeri County).
 He was the youngest son of Kikuyu peasants Kibaki Gĩthĩnji and Teresia Wanjikũ.
 Though baptised as Emilio Stanley by Italian missionaries in his youth, he has been known as Mwai Kibaki throughout his public life.
 Kibaki started his schooling at the village school in Gatuyaini, where he completed two years.
 He then continued his education at the Karima mission school, close to Othaya town, before moving to Mathari School (now Nyeri High School) between 1944 and 1946.
 In addition to his academic studies, he learned carpentry and masonry at the school.
 After Karima Primary and Nyeri Boarding primary schools, he proceeded to Mang'u High School, where he studied between 1947 and 1950, gaining the highest grade in his O Level examinations.

 In his last year at Mang'u, Kibaki briefly considered enlisting in the army, but this ambition was thwarted when Kenya's Chief colonial secretary, Walter Coutts, prohibited members of Kikuyu, Embu, and Meru communities from joining the military.
 Kibaki instead attended Makerere University in Kampala, Uganda, where he studied economics, history, and political science.
 He graduated with a first class honours degree in economics.
 After graduation, Kibaki remained in Uganda, working for the Shell Company of East Africa.
 He then earned a scholarship entitling him to undertake postgraduate studies at any British university.
 He chose the London School of Economics, from which he obtained a BSc in public finance, with distinction.
 In 1958, he went back to Makerere, where he taught as an assistant lecturer in the economics department until 1961.
 In 1961, Kibaki married Lucy Muthoni, the daughter of a church minister, who was then a secondary school head teacher.